Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Extensions: Tilted Planes and Other Rigid-Bodies

-On the other hand, $\frac{\partial \Phi}{\partial R}$ depends on the uniqueness of $\bm{\rho}_C$ which is satisfied by our discussion of probable configurations.
-In fact, suppose an improbable configuration $(\bm{x},R) \in SE(3)$ is given so that $\bm{\rho}_C$ is not unique, and we decide to choose one of the closest points as a representation.
+Lastly, $\frac{\partial \Phi}{\partial R}$ depends on the uniqueness of $\bm{\rho}_C$ which holds by assumption, since we have restricted ourselves to probable configurations.
+Suppose instead that we are given an improbable configuration $(\bm{x},R) \in SE(3)$ and $\bm{\rho}_C$ is not unique, and we decide to choose one of the closest points as a representation.
 Then, the partial derivative $\frac{\partial \Phi}{\partial R}$ will not be well-defined, and it will be different for each representation.
 This is unsurprising, since the directional derivative along any fixed rotation will be drastically different for the different elements of the closest point set.
-Lastly, we may also check this against the example of the ellipsoid.
-In Appendix \ref{sect:AppendixDistance1}, we showed that the closest, unique point on the boundary of the ellipsoid to an arbitrary plane is \eqref{eqn:qStar}.
-Hence, given the fixed setup where $\PP_{\tilde{\bm{n}}}'$ has normal vector $R^T \tilde{\bm{n}}$ pointing towards the body, the closest point is